abajwa-hw/security-workshops/Security-workshop-HDP 2_2-openLDAP.md

 #### Setup LDAP: Install a CentOS VM from iso and install FreeIPA on it using instructions here

-- How to integrate with LDAP?
-  - [IPA](http://freeipa.org) (Identity Policy Audit) is an integrated solution developed by [Red Hat](http://www.redhat.com) that wraps an LDAP/DNS/NTP/Kerberos server together.
-It makes it easy to implement a kerberos solution and to get users access to a cluster.

 - Setup details
   - We will be using a single VM setup: with OpenLDAP installed on same VM as HDP 2.2.
 In this example we will be using a single node HDP 2.2 setup installed via Ambari with Hue setup
   - The official 2.2 sandbox is not being used as it already has Ranger installed.